Willchagas/supermarket-list-frontend/README.md

 # Supermarket List App

 This is an application build using React.js, with the goal of make easier create supermarket lists.
+It was used the Atomic Design Concept to organize the components.

 <p>
   <img height="500" src="public/list-demo.gif">